|

 ME:

-An approach to the understanding and utilization of
+to the understanding and utilization of metabolic processes.
+As the name

-metabolic processes.
-As the name implies, ME is the targeted and
+implies, ME is the targeted and purposeful alteration of metabolic

-purposeful alteration of metabolic pathways found in an organism in order
+pathways found in an organism in order to better understand and utilize

-transformation, energy transduction, and supramolecular assembly.
-ME
+cellular pathways for chemical transformation, energy transduction, and

-rearrangement of the enzymatic, transport, and regulatory functions of the
+activities by the rearrangement of the enzymatic, transport, and

-cell through the use of recombinant DNA and other techniques.
-Much of this
+regulatory functions of the cell through the use of recombinant DNA and

-effort has focused on microbial organisms, but important work is being
+other techniques.
+Much of this effort has focused on microbial organisms,

-done in cell cultures derived from plants, insects, and animals.
-National
+but important work is being done in cell cultures derived from plants,

 Science Foundation, Interagency Opportunities in Metabolic

-metabolic fingerprinting: For functional genomic or plant
+For functional genomic or plant

 breeding programmes, as well as for diagnostic usage in industrial or